noronhaa/frameworkium-api/README.md

 frameworkium-api contains the RestAssured API library for use with API testing

-see [frameworkium-examples](https://github.com/Frameworkium/frameworkium-examples/tree/frameworkium3) for an example project making us of frameworkium-api
+See [frameworkium-examples](https://github.com/Frameworkium/frameworkium-examples/tree/frameworkium3) for an example project making us of frameworkium-api

+See [RestAssured docs](https://github.com/rest-assured/rest-assured/wiki/Usage) for use in depth guide for the Rest Assured library